Optimal Lipschitz Maps on One-holed Tori and the Thurston Metric Theory of Teichmueller Space: Partial stretch maps on ideal Saccheri quadrilaterals and one-holed tori

-of complete hyperbolic metrics in $\mathcal{T}(S,b)$ such that \begin{itemize} \item for $0\leq t$, the identity map $\mathrm{id}_S:(S,h_0)\rightarrow(S,h_t)$ is an $e^{t}$-Lipschitz homeomorphism which is an isometry outside of a compact set contained in the convex core of $S$; \item the identity map expands arclength along $\lambda$ by a factor of $e^{t}$. \end{itemize} In addition, the path $(S,h_t)$ in $\mathcal{T}(S,b)$ defines a geodesic ray for both the Lipschitz metric $L$ and the curve metric $K$, with $L\equiv K$ along $(S,h_t)$.
-We refer to subsegments of $(S,h_t)$ as \emph{partial stretch paths}. \end{theorem}
+of complete hyperbolic metrics in $\mathcal{T}(S,b)$ such that \begin{itemize} \item for $0\leq t$, the identity map $\mathrm{id}_S:(S,h_0)\rightarrow(S,h_t)$ is an $e^{t}$-Lipschitz homeomorphism which is an isometry outside of a compact set contained in the convex core of $S$; \item the geodesic representative of $\lambda$ for $h_0$ is also geodesic for $h_t$, and the identity map preserves this set and expands arclength along $\lambda$ by a factor of $e^{t}$. \end{itemize} In addition, the path of equivalence classes in $\mathcal{T}(S,b)$ of metrics $(S,h_t)$, for $t\geq 0$, is a geodesic ray for both the Lipschitz metric $L$ and the curve metric $K$, with $L\equiv K$ along $(S,h_t)$.
+We refer to (equivalence classes of) subsegments of $(S,h_t)$ as \emph{partial stretch paths}. \end{theorem}

-\begin{remark} Note that we do not define partial stretch maps for arbitray maximal (compactly supported) laminations in this paper, and require the stretched lamination to be invariant under the hyperelliptic involution $\iota$ on $S$.
-This property is satisfied by all chain recurrent laminations as they are Hausdorff limits of simple closed geodesics, which are always invariant under $\iota$. \end{remark}
+\begin{remark} Note that in this paper we do not define partial stretch maps for arbitrary maximal (compactly supported) laminations.
+In particular, we require the stretched lamination to be invariant under the hyperelliptic involution $\iota$ on $S$.
+Fortunately, this property is satisfied by all chain recurrent laminations as they are Hausdorff limits of simple closed geodesics, and the latter are all invariant under $\iota$. \end{remark}

+In the proof below, we shall talk about \emph{crowned hyperbolic surfaces}.
+Such a surface is, by definition, homeomorphic to a compact annulus with a certain number of deleted points on one of its boundary components, equipped with a hyperbolic structure so that the boundary component with no points deleted is a closed geodesic, and the other boundary component consists of a union of bi-infinite geodesics converging from each side to a deleted point.
+See Figure \ref{fig:crown}.